International Space Station: Axiom segment

-In January 2020, NASA awarded Axiom Space a contract to build a commercial module for the ISS with a launch date of 2024.
+In January 2020, NASA awarded Axiom Space a contract to build a commercial module for the ISS.
 The contract is under the NextSTEP2 program.
 NASA negotiated with Axiom on a firm fixed-price contract basis to build and deliver the module, which will attach to the forward port of the space station's Harmony (Node 2) module.
-Although NASA has only commissioned one module, Axiom plans to build an entire segment consisting of five modules, including a node module, an orbital research and manufacturing facility, a crew habitat, and a "large-windowed Earth observatory".
-The Axiom segment is expected to greatly increase the capabilities and value of the space station, allowing for larger crews and private spaceflight by other organisations.
-Axiom plans to convert the segment into a stand-alone space station once the ISS is decommissioned, with the intention that this would act as a successor to the ISS.
-Canadarm 2 will also help to berth the Axiom Space Station modules to the ISS and will continue its operations on the Axiom Space Station after the retirement of ISS in late 2020s.
+Although NASA only commissioned one module, Axiom planned to build an entire segment consisting of five modules, including a node module, an orbital research and manufacturing facility, a crew habitat, and a "large-windowed Earth observatory".
+The Axiom segment was expected to greatly increase the capabilities and value of the space station, allowing for larger crews and private spaceflight by other organisations.
+Axiom planned to convert the segment into a stand-alone space station once the ISS is decommissioned, with the intention that this would act as a successor to the ISS.
+Canadarm2 is planned to continue its operations on Axiom Station after the retirement of ISS in 2030.
+In December 2024, Axiom Space revised their station assembly plans to require only one module to dock with the ISS before assembling Axiom Station in an independent orbit.

+As of December 2024, Axiom Space expects to launch one module, the Payload Power Thermal Module (PPTM), to the ISS no earlier than 2027.
+PPTM is expected to remain at the ISS until the launch of Axiom's Habitat One (Hab-1) module about one year later, after which it will detach from the ISS to join with Hab-1.

+US Deorbit Vehicle

+The US Deorbit Vehicle (USDV) is a NASA-provided spacecraft intended to perform a controlled de-orbit and demise of the station after the end of its operational life in 2030.
+In June 2024, NASA awarded SpaceX a contract to build the Deorbit Vehicle.
+NASA plans to de-orbit ISS as soon as they have the "minimum capability" in orbit: "the USDV and at least one commercial station."

-Proposed components
+Cancelled components

+Several modules developed or planned for the station were cancelled over the course of the ISS programme.
+Reasons include budgetary constraints, the modules becoming unnecessary, and station redesigns after the 2003 Columbia disaster.
+The US Centrifuge Accommodations Module would have hosted science experiments in varying levels of artificial gravity.
+The US Habitation Module would have served as the station's living quarters.
+Instead, the living quarters are now spread throughout the station.
+The US Interim Control Module and ISS Propulsion Module would have replaced the functions of Zvezda in case of a launch failure.
+Two Russian Research Modules were planned for scientific research.
+They would have docked to a Russian Universal Docking Module.
+The Russian Science Power Platform would have supplied power to the Russian Orbital Segment independent of the ITS solar arrays.